jeffbass/imagenode/README.rst

 Directory Structure for running the tests
 -----------------------------------------
-Neither **imagenode** or **imagezmq** are far enough along in their development to be pip installable.
-So they should both be git-cloned to any computer that they will be running on.
+**imagenode** is not far enough along in development to be pip installable.
+So it should both be git-cloned to any computer that it will be running on.
 I have done all testing at the user home directory of every computer.
 Here is a simplified directory layout::

   ~ # user home directory